rpirani3/rpirani3/README.md

-- 👋 Hi, I’m Rehman
+- 👋 Hi, I’m Rehman and I am a product manager.
-- 👀 I’m interested in becoming more technical.

 <!---
 rpirani3/rpirani3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.